Welcome!

 After your Session

 After your session I will get to work on choosing the best of the best images (typically between 100-150) and edit them to perfection.
-Once they're ready and uploaded to your gallery, I'll be in touch to schedule your 24-hour slideshow window.
+Once they're ready and uploaded to your gallery, I'll be in touch to schedule your 7-day slideshow window.

 Your Slideshow: